FRRouting/frr/doc/user/ospfd.rst

    This value must be the same for all routers attached to a common network.
    The default value is 10 seconds.

-   This command has no effect if :ref:`ip-ospf-dead-interval-minimal` is also specified for the interface.
+   This command has no effect if
+   :clicmd:`ip ospf dead-interval minimal hello-multiplier (2-20)` is also specified for the interface.

 .. index:: ip ospf network (broadcast|non-broadcast|point-to-multipoint|point-to-point)